30 Key Farming Tips for Beginners

 The urge to start big can be very irresistible.
-But as a beginner, don’t entertain the thought of it least you fall into regret.
+But as a beginner, don’t entertain the thought of it lest you fall into regret.

-Farming as a profession is most filled with the highest uncertainty and risk.
+Farming as a profession is filled with the highest uncertainty and risk.

 Anything can happen, and most of these things will be way beyond your control.
 So to be on the safe side, it is advisable that you start with something you know you would be okay with if a situation should occur.

 Other than that, there is another reason for you to start on a small scale.
 You may not know this, but the farming business requires investment each year to keep it in operation.